limbernie/limbernie.github.io/_posts/2018-11-18-moonraker-1-walkthrough.md

 ### Directory / File Enumeration

-I used `gobuster` and the biggest wordlist from DirBuster to fuzz for directories.
+I always like to go with `gobuster` and the biggest wordlist from DirBuster to fuzz for directories.

 ```
 # gobuster -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 20 -e -u http://moonraker/